Track changes in Excel (Table of Contents)

 Examples of Track Changes in excel

-Track changes in excel feature enable the user to track changes on the same sheet or list the changes on a separate sheet.
+The feature enables the user to track changes on the same sheet or list the changes on a separate sheet.

 - Listing changes on the same sheet.